-As accounting office Sofina Islam OBE has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, Sofian Islam OBE (the Headteacher) has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

 - the work of the internal reviewer - the work of the external auditor; - the financial management and governance self-assessment process of the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.